 Now that everything was resolved, she wanted to know how to unblock him.

-If she knew herself she would have slept on it and then would not have had the problem she now faced.
+She would have slept on it if she knew herself and then would not have had the problem she now faced.

-If you routinely conduct self-examinations and after-action reviews on your decisions you will learn when you do best.
+You will learn when you do best if you routinely conduct self-examinations and after-action reviews on your decisions.

 Then set up the scenario in your favor.

 I will make the best choice possible when I am well-fed, rested, and in a good mood.

-My point is that when you know yourself you will keep from being manipulated.
+My point is that you will keep from being manipulated when you know yourself.

 Hopefully, these tips help you protect yourself

-Soon you will be making a major purchase or will be placed in a difficult situation.
+Soon you will make a major purchase or be placed in a difficult situation.

-Do the research, find wise counsel, take your time and expend the energy to know yourself.
+Do the research, find wise counsel (find a mentor here), take your time, and expend the energy to know yourself.